Skip to content

 Conception Date Calculator

-Estimates the date of conception by working backward 266 days (38 weeks) from your known or expected due date.
-Useful when you know your due date but want to narrow down when fertilisation likely occurred.
+Estimates the most likely conception date by counting back 266 days (38 weeks) from your due date.
+Useful when you know your due date but want to narrow down when fertilization likely occurred.

 About this calculator